kristianwiklund/b3603/stm8/PROTOCOL.md

 ### Auto-commit Set

-* Send: "AUTOCOMMIT <YES/NO>"
+* Send: "AUTOCOMMIT <1/0>"
-* Receive: "AUTOMMIT: YES" or "AUTOCOMMIT: NO"
+* Receive: "AUTOMMIT: ON" or "AUTOCOMMIT: OFF"

 Set the auto commit setting.